Celebrities Stand With Women Speaking Out Against Harvey Weinstein

-Celebrities are rallying around the victims who came forward to expose decades of sexual harassment allegations against heavy-hitter director Harvey Weinstein in a New York Times piece.
+Celebrities are rallying around the victims who came forward to expose decades of sexual harassment allegations against the producer and film executive Harvey Weinstein in a New York Times piece.

 The Times story detailed allegations from multiple women, including actress Ashley Judd, of disturbing behavior by Weinstein spanning almost 30 years, including appearing naked in front of victims, asking for massages and grabbing at least one woman’s breasts.